IMGIITRoorkee/Memoria/README.md

     db, err := memoria.Open(
         memoria.Options {
             CacheSizeMax: 1024*1024, // the cache has a size of 10 Megabytes
-            CacheType: memoria.CacheType.FIFO, // type of cache ejection/retention scheme learn more about it in caches.
-            PathTransform: func() *memoria.PathKey {} // this is some function to convert the path of data in the file systems to some meaningfull value like content addressable strings etc. m,
+            PathTransform: func() *memoria.PathKey {} // this is some function to convert the path of data in the file systems to some meaningfull value like content addressable strings etc. m, }, // set para
-            DataStructure: nil
-        }, // set para
         memoria.WithDir("path_to_db")
     )